thinlizzy/Caya/HOWTO.md

 ### Font

 The Font class provides a bitmap font construct.
 This is useful for some games that only require a limited set of characters.
 The problem with regular HTML5 text routines is that they can slow the game down if the text is being redrawn over and over again.
-This can be solved by pre-rendering texts and then drawing those as sprites, but you still can't have dynamic texts unless you develop some sort of a workaround where you dynamically render only changes to the text.
+This can be solved by pre-rendering texts and then drawing those instead, but you still can't have dynamic texts unless you develop some sort of a workaround where you dynamically render only *changes* to the text.
 The other problem with text is it is very often inconsistent between browsers, where one browser will render your text slightly offset to the top, or the spacing will be different, or hinting, etc. Modern browsers are very complex in their way to render fonts and this comes with its own set of problems with regards to game development.
-This class essentially dumbs down font rendering by displaying text characters as sprites in a tileset, and provides an interface for ease of use.
+This class essentially dumbs down font rendering by displaying text characters as if they were sprites in a tileset, and provides an interface for ease of use.
 You are limited to an ASCII range of characters with this class and you will also need to create your own fonts (create graphics and define character widths) to go with it.

 Examples on usage can be found in the [/examples/](examples/) folder.